10Kft/10kft-api/sections/placeholders.md

 [Custom fields](/sections/custom-fields.md) can be created for placeholders through the application UI.
 API docs coming soon.

-##### Not Supported: Time Entries, Expense Items and Tags
+##### Placeholder Time Entries

-Time entries are not supported for placeholders, either through application front-end or via API.
+Time tracking for placeholders is not supported - i.e. it is not possible to create or edit time entries for a placeholder.
+However, system-generated suggested entries are supported for placeholders.
 When a placeholder is assigned to a project, the system will generate scheduled hours based on the type of assignment and update budget projections, so that placeholders can be used for forecasting/projection.
 However, placeholders do not incur time, and no explicit time entry changes can be made for them.
+System-generated time entries for placeholders can be viewed via the [time entries](/sections/time-entries.md) API, by passing in the placeholder ID as the user_id parameter, similar to assignments.

+##### Not Supported: Expense Items and Tags

-Expense items are similarly not available for placeholders.
+Expense items are not available for placeholders.

 Tags for placeholders are also not supported.
 [Custom fields](/sections/custom-fields.md) should be used instead.